-- 11.6 The consent holder may have up to six members consisting of the following expertise: - 11.6.1 A suitably qualified and experienced specialist in marine ecology; - 11.6.2 A suitably qualified and experienced specialist in aquaculture; - 11.6.3 A suitably qualified and experienced specialist in monitoring the marine environment; - 11.6.4 A suitably qualified and experienced specialist in hydrodynamic modelling; - 11.6.5 A suitably qualified statistician having experience in natural resource management; and - 11.6.6 No more than two other members of the CHPT. - 11.7 The TAG shall:
+- 11.6 The consent holder may have up to sevensix members consisting of the following expertise: - 11.6.1 A suitably qualified and experienced specialist in marine ecology; - 11.6.2 A suitably qualified and experienced specialist in aquaculture; - 11.6.3 A suitably qualified and experienced specialist in monitoring the marine environment; - 11.6.4 A suitably qualified and experienced specialist in hydrodynamic modelling; - 11.6.5 A suitably qualified statistician having experience in natural resource management; and - 11.6.6 No more than two other members of the CHPT. - 11.7 The TAG shall: - 11.7.1 Review the monthly, quarterly and Dredging Stage monitoring reports prepared by the CHPT and where necessary provide advice to the CHPT in writing on whether the monitoring programme detailed in the EMMP requires amendment (including the location of monitoring stations and the parameters monitored for); and-

+11.7.2 Review any exceedances of the turbidity triggers values contained in the EMMP and where necessary provide written advice to the CHPT on whether the monitoring programme detailed in the EMMP needs to be amended to better understand whether exceedances are attributed to Dredging or other environmental parameters; and

+11.7.211.7.3 Provide advice on any other technical matters as sought by the Consent Holder.-

-- 11.7.1 Review the monthly, quarterly and Dredging Stage monitoring reports prepared by the CHPT and where necessary provide advice to the CHPT in writing on whether the monitoring programme detailed in the EMMP requires amendment (including the location of monitoring stations and the parameters monitored for); and - 11.7.2 Review any exceedances of the trigger values contained in the EMMP and where necessary provide written advice to the CHPT on whether the monitoring programme detailed in the EMMP needs to be amended to better understand whether exceedances are attributed to Dredging or other environmental parameters. - 11.8 The consent holder shall provide any administrative support necessary for the TAG to carry out its functions. - 11.9 Where the TAG does not have the expertise in any of the areas on which it is required to report on, it may engage the services of an appropriate expert to advise on a relevant matter to the TAG.
+- 11.8 The consent holder shall provide any administrative support necessary for the TAG to carry out its functions. - 11.9 Where the TAG does not have the expertise in any of the areas on which it is required to report on, it may engage the services of an appropriate expert to advise on a relevant matter to the TAG.